123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 The cockpit is a visual execution, control, and monitoring interface.

-The backend remains the authoritative source of truth for all workflow, assessment, decision logic, action generation, and execution.
+The backend remains the authoritative source of truth for:

+- Workflow
+- Assessment
+- Decision logic
+- Action generation
+- Execution

+The frontend must display backend results and must not redefine or override backend decision logic.

 ---